• Skip to primary navigation

 4. Re-dehydrate your powder

 Another way to dry your powders is to re-dry them.
 It seems crazy, right?
-But it really does work.
+But it does work.

 Just as with your regular produce, lay your powder out on a solid surface - whether you use parchment paper (baking paper), or a reusable nonstick dehydrating sheet, or a lipped silicone tray (I love these for Excalibur / square or rectangle machines, but you can use whatever fit your tray - just search for silicone jelly roll sheet), or even make your own.